Logo for NNM (Nemo Nisi Mors) Lake Runn, December 2008 (Photo: Anders Gustafson) Logo for NNM (Nemo Nisi Mors)

 \[1 = x^2 + y^2\]

 Figure 1: Unit circle creating sine and cosine waves.
+(Use NNM Unit circle for an improved and standalone version.)
 The unit circle is colored magenta, the radius \(r\) yellow, the angle \(\theta\) (denoted \(t\) in figure) green, the \(x\) value red (point and line) and the \(y\) value blue (point and line).
 You can control the velocity (0-64 rpm) of the rotation, by clicking in the canvas and then using keys '+' and '-' respectively.
 You can toggle between displaying both waves, only sine wave and only cosine wave, by using key 'T'.
 You can toggle the display of the angle, by using key 'A'.

 Trigonometric functions